GastonKreps/SalaciaML-2-Arctic/Application/README.md

 ## Edits

-If you want to use your own data, you have to change the name of the input file and optional for the output file in the Python scripts:
+If you want to use your own data, you have to change the name of the input file *TEST_DATA.csv* and optional for the output file in the Python scripts.
-- App-SalaciaML-2-Arctic-Temperature.py: Line 416 and 417
-- App-SalaciaML-2-Arctic-Salinity.py: Line 315 and 316

 ## Application